• Home

 Coaching For A Better Relationship

-I prefer the word coaching to what I do with couples simply because the words counselling and therapy often carry the connotation that there is something wrong with a person. (“You are the patient and I, the therapist, will fix you.”)
+I prefer the word coaching to what I do with couples simply because the words counseling and therapy often carry the connotation that there is something wrong with a person. (“You are the patient and I, the therapist, will fix you.”)
 With coaching, we work from the belief that there is nothing wrong with you, but sometimes it is what you are doing that isn’t working.
-I have done a lot of coaching in my career both at the high school and college level.
-The coaches’ job is to observe what is not working and suggest ways to improve outcomes, and to encourage and support the athletes.
+I have done a lot of coaching in my career both at the high school and college levels.
+The coaches’ job is to observe what is not working and suggest ways to improve outcomes and encourage and support the athletes.
 The players then do the work.

 Four Important Relationship Skills